daemon-ai/architectures/README.md

 ### General Idea

+Create a smaller, more expressive and grokked hybrid architecture with long context window.

-Take Inspiration from Zamba's hybrid architecture, global attention, Mamba 2.
-Create Million Mixture-of-Depths-and-Experts (MoDE)
-As well as techniques from Super Tiny Language Models, especially the tokeniser
+Take Inspiration from Zamba's hybrid architecture's global attention on Mamba 2. combined with Million Mixture-of-Depths-and-Experts (MoDE) And utilise various techniques from Super Tiny Language Models

 ### References